-The NASUWT has responded to the Scottish Government's consultation Fair Funding to Achieve Excellence and Equity in Education to argue for greater investment in the education system.
+The NASUWT responded to the Scottish Government's consultation Fair Funding to Achieve Excellence and Equity in Education to argue for greater investment in the education system.

-The NASUWT has advocated that the Scottish Government should adopt the following key principles to underpin its school funding system.
+The NASUWT advocated that the Scottish Government should adopt the following key principles to underpin its school funding system.
 These are that the funding system for all state-funded schools should:

 - provide equality of opportunity and equitable access for all learners, including through the provision of a broad and balanced curriculum, and contribute to raising educational standards for all pupils and narrow the achievement gap;